CNC Programming | What is CNC Programming? | Autodesk

 Discover the ten most common types of fixturing and what type of fixturing is best for your milling project in this CNC fixturing overview.

-Autodesk Fusion 360 – is a cloud-based 3D modelling, CAD, CAM, CAM, and PCB software platform for product design and manufacturing.
-It provides integrated CAD and CAM, CNC programming tools for 2D, 2.5D, 3-axis, 3+2, and 5-axis machining solutions.
-A range of subscription options exist, including a free option for personal use, a commercial subscription, and a range of Extensions to unlock additional technology to meet the needs of more advanced applications.
+Autodesk Fusion is a cloud-based 3D modelling, CAD, CAM, CAM and PCB software platform for product design and manufacturing.
+It provides integrated CAD and CAM, CNC programming tools for 2D, 2.5D, 3-axis, 3+2 and 5-axis machining solutions.
+A range of subscription options exist, including a free option for personal use, a commercial subscription and a range of Extensions, to unlock additional technology to meet the needs of more advanced applications.

-CAM software, such as Autodesk Fusion 360, is used to create a digital file (NC programme) that contains instructions necessary to control how the machine will function.
-The CAM software is used to define the entire machining process and often uses a digital twin of the machine, cutting tools, and work-holding that will be used.
-This 'offline' programming allows the machining process to be developed away from the physical machine – meaning problems can be simulated and avoided long before they're run on the actual machine.
+CAM software, such as Autodesk Fusion , is used to create a digital file (NC program) that contains instructions necessary to control how the machine will function.
+The CAM software is used to define the entire machining process and often uses a digital twin of the machine, cutting tools and work-holding that will be used.
+This “offline” programming allows the machining process to be developed away from the physical machine – meaning problems can be simulated and avoided long before they're run on the actual machine.
 The use of CAM software plays a major part in helping manufacturers to make better use of their CNC machinery, and to avoid costly machine down-time that would otherwise be caused by unnecessary data input.

 1) Manual data input (MDI) – where a skilled operator will manually enter the various M-codes and G-codes to define the NC program.
 This kind of programming is best suited to simple parts.

-2) using computer-aided manufacturing (CAM) – where dedicated CAM software is used to produce one or more toolpaths that will be used to machine the part.
-CAM software can export these toolpaths into NC programmes that contain M-code and G-codes suited to run on a specific CNC machine.
+2) Using computer-aided manufacturing (CAM) – where dedicated CAM software is used to produce one or more toolpaths that will be used to machine the part.
+CAM software can export these toolpaths into NC programs that contain M-code and G-codes suited to run on a specific CNC machine.
 CAM software is best suited to more complicated geometry or applications – such as programming simultaneous 5-axis machines.

-An NC programme typically combines G-codes and M-codes together to form a set of instructions that a CNC machine will carry out.
+An NC program typically combines G-codes and M-codes together to form a set of instructions that a CNC machine will carry out.

 G-codes (or geometric codes) typically control how and where a machine should move (for example moving a linear/rotary axis from one position to another).